Share

 What CytoSorb Therapy can mean for you

 Our body is a very complex structure that works well as long as everything is in balance.
 However, it may become imbalanced and unable to regulate itself.
-When these problems occur, they need to be addressed quickly to prevent damage, i.e., extra substances in our bloodstream need to be removed to restore balance and enable the patient to stay healthy.
+When these problems occur, they need to be addressed quickly to prevent damage, i.e., unwanted levels of certain substances may need to be removed to support restoration of balance and enable the patient to stay healthy.

 When serious imbalances and associated illnesses occur, CytoSorb has been proven to help your doctor stabilize your system.
 CytoSorb can help protect vital organs, reduce bleeding complications, and promote faster recovery.